 Entrance Requirements

-Entrance into the Wharton School’s MBA Program for Executives requires that prospective students complete an application, take the GMAT, possess a bachelor’s degree, have an in-person interview with an admissions team member, and maintain full-time employment throughout the program.
+Entrance into the Wharton School’s MBA Program for Executives requires that prospective students complete an application, take the GMAT/GRE/Executive Assessment, possess a bachelor’s degree, have an in-person interview with an admissions team member, and maintain full-time employment throughout the program.
 The prospective student must secure sponsorship from their organization for time away from work to attend classes as described by the class calendar, and may also have financial sponsorship as well.
 Traditional candidates should have 8+ years of full-time work experience; less experienced candidates may be considered under Fellows candidate status.

 (For more details on Fellows candidate requirements, please see: https://executivemba.wharton.upenn.edu/admissions/application-process/sponsorship-requirements/) Each person is accepted based on the admissions committee decision that the individual has the potential for success in the program.